Issues Specific to Late Life Divorce

 - Social Security Issues - If you are contemplating a grey divorce, it is really beneficial for you to speak to a knowledgeable financial analyst and a tax person who understands the financial fallout from a divorce.
 Will one spouse draw off the other’s Social Security, or would he or she be better off drawing on their own Social Security benefits?
 These are answers you need before finalizing a financial settlement.

-- Life insurance - many people are unaware that when they are responsible for paying alimony, they must carry a life insurance policy in an amount and term equal to the amount and duration of the agreed-upon alimony payments.
+- Life insurance - many people are unaware that when they are responsible for paying alimony, they should also carry a life insurance policy in an amount and term equal to the amount and duration of the agreed-upon alimony payments.
+Find out more about court ordered life insurance and when it's appropriate.

 On the plus side, a late life divorce may significantly increase the happiness level for many.
 As our lifespans increase, we are more likely to choose to live fully for the remainder of our lives, finally doing all the things we may have wanted to do for many years.
 Unfortunately, grey divorcees do tend to be less financially secure—particularly women—and for older men, living alone can decrease the level of overall satisfaction with their lives.